Andreas-Svensson/python/README.md

 # Python-Andreas-Svensson

-This repository holds all my files related to the Python programming course at ITHS
+This repository holds all my files related to the Python Programming course at ITHS

 ---

 ## The Python Programming Course

-This is a fundamental Python course with focus on learning important programming concepts in order to solve various problems by writing Python programs
+This is a fundamental python course with focus on learning important programming concepts in order to solve various problems by writing python programs

 ---